A Dark Song

-A Dark Song is a 2016 Welsh-Irish-British independent horror film, written and directed by Liam Gavin and starring Steve Oram and Catherine Walker.
+A Dark Song is a 2016 Irish-British independent horror film, written and directed by Liam Gavin and starring Steve Oram and Catherine Walker.
 It was released to select theatres and digital streaming platforms on 28 April 2017.
 It is Gavin's directorial debut.

 Plot

-A bitter and grieving Sophia Howard rents an isolated house in rural Wales to convince short-tempered occultist Joseph Solomon to lead her in a grueling, months-long rite dictated from The Book of Abramelin to summon her guardian angel, whom Sophia can then ask to speak with her dead seven-year-old son.
+A bitter and grieving Sophia Howard rents an isolated house in rural Wales to convince short-tempered occultist Joseph Solomon to lead her in a gruelling, months-long rite dictated from The Book of Abramelin to summon her guardian angel, whom Sophia can then ask to speak with her dead seven-year-old son.
 Solomon explains that once they begin, if they leave the house before the ritual is finished, they will be in grave peril, and that Sophia must endure months of punishing exercises in which they will deal with real demons and angels.
 She agrees.
 She then complies with dozens of painful, harrowing exercises, but refuses to do the forgiveness ceremony.
 To compensate for her refusal, Solomon insists she must drink his blood, and also says they must have sex as part of the ritual.
 After manipulating her into taking off her clothes, he masturbates, then tells her it was just for his own release, not for ritualistic purposes.
 Sophia gets revenge by urinating in his breakfast the next day.

 They begrudgingly get to know one another over time.
 However, after months, a frustrated Sophia complains that it’s taking too long, and Solomon accuses her of impairing the ritual by not being honest about something.
-She admits that the real favor she will ask the angel is revenge upon whoever kidnapped and killed her son.
+She admits that the real favour she will ask the angel is revenge upon whoever kidnapped and killed her son.
 That night he awakens her and says that because her dishonesty has made her impure, a re-birthing ritual in the tub is required.
 However, he drowns her, recites a spell, and revives her with CPR.
 Angered, she pushes him and he accidentally falls on a large kitchen knife, impaling him in the side.
-As she treats the wound with their meager medical supplies, he explains that this is a sign that the ritual is beginning to work, and that she will have her revenge.
+As she treats the wound with their meagre medical supplies, he explains that this is a sign that the ritual is beginning to work, and that she will have her revenge.
 He discloses that he will ask the angel to make him invisible for the rest of his life, to be away from people as he “want[s] some quiet before the howl.”

 As Solomon soldiers on with the wound, Sophia begins seeing and hearing menacing presences in the house, including the voice of her son.
 When Solomon's wound becomes infected, he begins to fail and eventually dies in his sleep.
 When Sophia goes back to his books for further instruction, everything has been crossed out, unreadable.
 She steps beyond the perimeter of the house but her car won't start.
-After walking down an empty road, she is disturbed to realize that she has arrived back at the mansion.
+After walking down an empty road, she is disturbed to realise that she has arrived back at the mansion.